 - Deadline to apply for scholarships/grants

 - o Fall: September 25

-- Spring: January 25
+- o Spring: January 25

 - Deadline to apply for financial aid

-- Fall: September 1
+- o Fall: September 1

-- Spring: January 5
+- o Spring: January 5

 - Undergraduate students can receive up to 40% in financial support per semester

 - Repeated courses will not be included in the scholarship/grant

 - Proof of familial relation: If the middle and family names do not match, student must provide proof of familial relation (marriage certificate, family book, passport, etc.)

 - Terms and Conditions apply

+- All types of financial aid, including grants and scholarships applies exclusively on regular semesters (Fall and Spring) only.
+Summer semesters are excluded.

+Financial Information

-Financial Information Tuition and Fees
+Tuition and Fees